 - b.
-10% reduction in lot width requirement; - c.
-10% reduction in lot depth requirement; - d.
-Reduction in requirement relating to front yard set-back to 10 feet; - e.
-Reduction in required one side yard (feet) setback to 8 feet; - f.
-Reduction in required both side yards (feet) setback to 20 feet; - g.
-Reduction in rear yard setback requirement to 20 feet; - h.
-Maximum lot coverage of up to 40%; and - i.
-In respect of any dwelling unit located on a corner lot, such property shall only be considered to have one front yard (which shall be the yard that has the greatest existing front yard setback from the street, and the other "front" yard shall be treated as a side yard (and subject to the setback requirements otherwise applicable thereto);
+[10]% reduction in lot width requirement; - c.
+[10]% reduction in lot depth requirement; - d.
+Reduction in requirement relating to front yard set-back to [10] feet; - e.
+Reduction in required one side yard (feet) setback to [8] feet; - f.
+Reduction in required both side yards (feet) setback to [20] feet; - g.
+Reduction in rear yard setback requirement to [20] feet; - h.
+Maximum lot coverage increased to [40]%; and - i.
+In respect of any dwelling unit located on a corner lot, such property shall only be considered to have one front yard (which shall be the yard that has the greatest existing front yard setback from the street, and the other "front" yard shall be treated as a side yard (and be subject to the setback requirements otherwise applicable thereto));